 India Yeshe Gailey is a cellist, composer, and interdisciplinary artist based in Montréal.
-Originally from Halifax, Nova Scotia, she is currently pursuing her master’s degree in cello performance at McGill University, studying with Matt Haimovitz.
+Originally from Halifax, Nova Scotia, she is currently pursuing her master’s degree in cello performance at McGill University, studying under Matt Haimovitz.
 A versatile performer, her musical life has been especially inspired by contemporary, improvised, and world musics.
-She is involved with several projects and creative ensembles, including New Hermitage, the Halifax based environmental chamber jazz ensemble; and Ear Camera, an avant-garde composer collective in Montréal.
+She is involved with several projects and creative ensembles, including New Hermitage, the Halifax-based environmental chamber jazz ensemble; and Ear Camera, an avant-garde composer collective in Montréal.

 India has also studied visual art at NSCAD University, which has significantly informed her work as a composer.
 Her composition mentors include Derek Charke and Peter Togni.
 Inspired by the relationship of visual and sonic shapes, India’s compositions explore environmentalism, timbral variation, theatricality, and magical realism.
 In autumn 2016, she was commissioned by Keep Good (Theatre) Company to compose and perform the score for a production of Nick Payne’s Constellations, an eloquent love story set in a multiverse.
 More recently, The Acadia Gamelan Ensemble premiered a new work of hers, Hujan Badai (thunderstorm).
 Her multidisciplinary leanings have also led to collaborations with numerous composers, improvisers, and contemporary dancers.
-India is currently working on her first solo album, Lucid, for release in December 2017.
+India recently released her first solo album, Lucid, a collaboration with three other young Canadian composers.